-Intended outcome Success criteria To improve academic progress of PP pupils through quality first teaching For all pupils, including PP pupils to progress greater than that of allpupils nationally.
-PP and Non-PP P8 scores to be above 0.
+Intended outcome Success criteria To improve academic progress of PP pupils through quality first teaching For all pupils, including PP pupils to progress greater than that of all pupils nationally.
+PP and Non-PP P8 scores to beabove 0.
 For the gap between PP and Non-PP pupils, measured by P8, to significantly reduce.
 Recruitment of subject specialists, and additional groups in core subjects, reduces class sizes.
-The progress gap between Pupil Premium and non-Pupil Premium pupils is reduced.
-To improve literacy and numeracy levels so that pupils are able to access the whole curriculum For all pupils, including PP pupils to receive additional literacy and numeracy sessions to improve confidence and ability.
+The progress gap between PP and non-PP pupils is reduced.
+To improve literacy and numeracy levels sothat pupils are able to access the whole curriculum For all pupils, including PP pupils to receive additional literacy and numeracy sessions to improve confidence and ability.
 Pupils to receive targeted interventions to improve literacy and numeracy levels.
-Reading coach employed in order to target pupil premium pupils with lower literacy levels.
+Reading coach employed in order to target PP pupils with lower literacy levels.

-To achieve and sustain improved attendance for all pupils, particularly our disadvantaged pupils Attendance for all pupils to be above 97% (pre-pandemic levels).
+To achieve and sustain improved attendance for all pupils, particularly our disadvantaged pupils Attendance for all pupils to at least be in line with the national average.
 The gap between PP and Non-PP pupils to decrease.
 The persistent absence rate of the school to be lower than national average.
 Increased parental engagement demonstrated through home visits log.
 Attendance matters tracked and acted upon consistently through Pastoral meetings.
-Sustained high attendance by 2024/25 demonstrated by: the overall absence rate for all pupils being no more than 3%, and the attendance gap between disadvantaged pupils and their non-disadvantaged peers being reduced by 6.2%. the percentage of all pupils who are persistently absent being below 10% and the figure among disadvantaged pupils being no more than 2% lower than their peers.
-To achieve and sustain improved wellbeing for all pupils, including those who are Sustained high levels of wellbeing by 2024/25 demonstrated by: disadvantaged. qualitative data from student voice, student and parent surveys and teacher observations. a significant increase in participation in enrichment activities, particularly among disadvantaged pupils.
+Sustained high attendance by 2025/26 demonstrated by: • the overall absence rate for all pupils beingno more than 3%, and the attendance gap between disadvantaged pupils and their non-disadvantaged peers being reduced by 6.2%. • the percentage of all pupils who are persistently absent being below 10% andthe figure among disadvantaged pupils being no more than 2% lower than their peers.
+To achieve and sustain improved wellbeingfor all pupils, including those who are disadvantaged.
+Sustained high levels of wellbeing by 2025/26 demonstrated by: • qualitative data from student voice, student and parent surveys and teacher observations. • a significant increase in participation in enrichment activities, particularly among disadvantaged pupils.
 Provide meaningful support to pupils with Social, Emotional and Mental Health problems.
 Pupils listed on the SEND register for SEMH to be positive about the support they receive, including PP pupils.
-Pupils listed on the SEND register for SEMH to be attending school regularly, in line with Non-PP pupils.
-L
+Pupils listed on the SEND register for SEMHto be attending school regularly, in line with Non-PP pupils.

 Further embed opportunities for enhancing cultural capital through enrichment and experiences.
 All pupils to experience cultural capital within curriculum lessons and as part of the wider curriculum offer.
 There are pupil leadership opportunities through School Council, Prefects, Antibullying Ambassadors and Careers Ambassadors.
-The school also offers Increased opportunities and attendance rates at extra-curricular clubs, trips, visits, and enrichment provision. opportunities such as Duke of Edinburgh, Cadets, Enrichment Week and the Turing Scheme in Languages.
+The school also offers Increased opportunities and attendance ratesat extra-curricular clubs, trips, visits, and enrichment provision. opportunities such as Duke of Edinburgh, Cadets, Enrichment Week and the Turing Scheme in Languages.
 Ensure that Pupil Premium participation in extra-curricular and Student Leadership opportunities is in line with non-Pupil Premium.
 To improve aspirations and CAIEG in order to secure post 16 destinations.
 100% of PP pupils to experience a workplace, physically or virtually, by the end of year 10.
 100% of PP pupils to attend a meeting with the careers officer in years 13, 11 and 10.
-NEET figures for PP are in line with, or lower than, national average.
+NEET figures for PP are in line with,or lower than, national average.